Installation

 tsconfig.json

-TypeDoc options can be defined withing an existing tsconfig.json
+TypeDoc options can be defined within an existing tsconfig.json

 file.
 Use a typedocOptions